Find a Lender-Approved Local Conveyancer in Birch and Middleton

 • Hardman & Whittles, 25 Market Place, Heywood, Lancashire, OL10 1JY

-Residential Landlord and Tenant Conveyancing solicitors in Birch and Middleton
+Commercial Conveyancing solicitors in Birch and Middleton regulated by the SRA

-The list below is a non-comprehensive list of solicitors in Birch and Middleton with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on Court proceedings for possession
+The list below is a non-comprehensive list of solicitors in Birch and Middleton specialising in commercial conveyancing in Birch and Middleton.
+This should include advice on taking a commercial lease as a tenant

 • Sedgwick Legal Limited, 56-58 Long Street, Middleton, Manchester, Lancashire, M24 6UQ